RoTorrado/denoisify_spectral_subtraction/README.md

     ```bash
    pip install .

+4. **Associate the conda environment with Jupyter Notebook:**

+    To use the **`denoisify`** environment as a kernel in Jupyter Notebook, run the following commands:

+    ```bash
+    conda install ipykernel
+    python -m ipykernel install --user --name=denoisify --display-name "Python (denoisify)"

 ## 📓 Example of Use

-To demonstrate how to use **Denoisify**, an example Jupyter notebook, **`Example_Denoisify_SS.ipynb`**, is provided in this repository.
+To demonstrate how to use **Denoisify - Spectral Subtraction**, an example Jupyter notebook, **`Example_Denoisify_SS.ipynb`**, is provided in this repository.
 The notebook guides you through the process of applying the **spectral subtraction** technique to a noisy audio signal.
 It includes the following steps:

 1. **Loading Audio Files**: It loads both the noisy audio signal and the noise source.
 2. **Parameter Adjustments**: You can modify parameters like FFT size, overlap, and thresholds to fine-tune the denoising process.